mportesdev/mportesdev.github.io/_posts/2021-10-18-upgrade-your-codecov-github-action.md

 ---

-If you use GitHub Actions for automated testing and continuous integration of you project, chances are you also measure the test coverage, and that you upload the results to [Codecov][codecov].
+If you use GitHub Actions for automated testing and continuous integration of your project, chances are you also measure the test coverage, and that you upload the results to [Codecov][codecov].

 Codecov offers their own [action on Actions Marketplace][action] which